Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 which, under certain conditions on the coefficient functions $a_0,\dots,a_{N-2}$, possess the quasi-Painlev\'e property.
 In the even $N$ case, this condition is $a_{N-2}''(z) \equiv 0$ (i.e.\ $a_{N-2}$ is either a linear or a constant function).
 In the odd $N$ case, there are two conditions, $a_{N-2}''(z) \equiv 0$ and another, slightly more involved one that we do not write down in general.
 E.g., for $N=5$ the other condition is $\left( a_1(z) - a_3^2(z) \right)' \equiv 0$.
 The movable singularities of the equations~\!\eqref{quasi_2ndorder} are given by Puiseux expansions,

 The equations~\!\eqref{quasi_2ndorder} can be written trivially in Hamiltonian form,

 where one can in principle add any function in $z$, which doesn't impact the Hamilton's equations,

 For $N=2,3$ these Hamiltonians reduce to the ones for the Painlev\'e equations I and II, for which the space of initial conditions was given by Okamoto.
 In the quasi-Painlev\'e case, for $N=4$ and $N=5$, the space of initial conditions was constructed in ~\!\cite{KeckerFilipuk}.
-The difference to the Painlev\'e case is that, after the final blow-up in any cascade, one needs to make a hodographic transformation, exchanging the role of the independent variable $z$ with one of the coordinates functions, in order to obtain a regular initial value problem.
+The difference to the Painlev\'e case is that, after the final blow-up in any cascade, one needs to make a hodographic transformation, exchanging the role of the independent variable $z$ with one of the coordinate functions, in order to obtain a regular initial value problem.
 To obtain the spaces of initial conditions, a number of $14$ blow-ups was necessary in the case $N=4$ and $15$ blow-ups in the case $N=5$ (although the surface obtained here is not minimal, and in fact a number of $13$ blow-ups suffices when the Hamiltonian form is written instead in one of the forms below).
-It was shown in \cite{FilipukStokes} that, by removing all inaccessible divisors, one can obtain a (nearly) symplectic atlas for the space of initial conditions, where the coordinate transformations between different charts are symplectic, such that the canonical $2$-form is
+It was shown in \cite{FilipukStokes} that, by removing all inaccessible divisors, one can obtain a global atlas for the space of initial conditions, where the coordinate transformations between different charts are (almost) symplectic, in a way that the $2$-form can have zeros in the final blow-up charts,

 Furthermore, this can be done in such a way that the Hamiltonian functions in all charts are polynomial in their dependent variables.